cerb/cerb.github.io/_docs/api/responses.md

 </code>
 </pre>

-When you're using a dictionary in a bot [behavior](/docs/bots/behaviors/) you can continue to expand keys as needed.
+When you're using a dictionary in [automations](/docs/automations/) you can continue to expand keys as needed.

 However, with the API, the `GET` request would have already returned the above JSON from the server, so accessing undefined keys from the dictionary would just return `null` values.